 The reasons that make popular music in the Maramures area so loved by everyone.

-The ubiquitous instrument in the songs from Maramures is the violin or the following, followed by the "zongura", a common guitar, this giving a special charm to the Maramures songs.
-In the absence of instruments, the rhythm is given by the tropotitle of his dance or by the beating of his hands.
+The ubiquitous instrument in the songs from Maramures is the violin or the following, followed by the "zongura", a common guitar, which gives a special charm to the songs of Maramures.
+In the absence of instruments the rhythm is given by the tropotitle of his dance or by the beating of his hands.

 One of the reasons why the traditional music is so loved is the way in which the artists from here fill the atmosphere, and their songs full of life.